JinhyeokJeong/EP-exp_multi-feature_variance/README.md

 ### References
 - de Leeuw, J.R.
 (2015). jsPsych: A JavaScript library for creating behavioral experiments in a Web browser.
 Behavior Research Methods, 47(1), 1-12.
 - Jeong, J., & Chong, S. C. (in press).
 How do people perceive the variability of multi-feature objects?
-Manuscript submitted for publication. _Journal of Experimental Psychology: Human Perception and Performance_
+Manuscript submitted for publication. _Journal of Experimental Psychology: Human Perception and Performance_.